aavegotchi/aavegotchi-wiki/posts/en/traits.md

 Gotchis would receive a small boost to their [BRS](/rarity-farming#base-rarity-score) as they age.
 This is to counteract statistical variance between haunts and reward long term engagement.

 For more information, check out the [Aging Mechanic](/aging-mechanic) page.

+## Trait Mappings

+These 6 traits are the base traits.
+To turn Aavegotchi into a full-fledged game in the [Gotchiverse](/gotchiverse), we need more nuanced variables.

+Find out what these base traits map into in the [Trait Mappings page](/trait-mappings).